murugeswaric-talentica/flowboard/ARCHITECTURE.md

    - Root component
    - Wraps the application with the Redux Provider
    - Sets up global application context

-2. **Board Component**:
-   - Container for the entire Kanban board
+   - Contains header with FilterPanel and TaskForm
-   - Renders TaskForm in the header and three Column components
+   - Renders Board component in the main content area

-   - Manages column headers and overall layout
+2. **FilterPanel Component**:
+   - Handles task filtering functionality
+   - Provides UI for selecting different filters (All, To Do, In Progress, Done)
+   - Dispatches filter actions to Redux store
-   - Handles global drag-and-drop state
+   - Displays active filter state

 3. **TaskForm Component**:
    - Positioned in the application header